 Types of Eye Infections

-After you see your doctor, she may name the infection you have.
-You may hear her use medical terms like:
+After you see your doctor, they may name the infection you have.
+You may hear them use medical terms like: